Quality of ISJ

 – not all research work is published and cited in the citation indices: conference proceedings, for example are often poorly covered.

 We are often asked about the ranking of the ISJ in relation to other IS journals and clearly this is an issue which increasingly exercises people.
-In the UK the Research Assessment Exercise (RAE) has made the ranking of output and journals increasingly important.
+In the UK the Research Evaluation Framework (REF) has made the ranking of output and journals increasingly important.
 In the US they have always been important, particularly in relation to tenure and promotion decisions.
 As a result they also exercise authors and potential authors.

 However, journal rankings are a very inexact science.
 The various rankings that have been undertaken are conducted by individuals, usually involving some kind of peer ranking by some members of the IS community.
 In our opinion they do not stand up particularly well to scrutiny, especially in relation to sampling and bias.
 That is not to say they are not useful, just that they should be treated with caution.

 In relation to ranking it might be important to know how many IS journals there are – and it appears there are a surprising number.
-One very useful site is that of John Lamp which provides basic information about, and links to, IS journals, as well as listing some useful papers that analyse and discuss rankings.
-John Lamp lists over 447 active IS journals.
-The ISJ is ranked 20th in terms of ‘poularity’ although exactly what this means is open to debate.
-Another useful resource is ISWorld which identifies over 200 IS journals.
+One very useful site is that of John Lamp (see below) which provides basic information about, and links to, IS journals, as well as listing some useful papers that analyse and discuss rankings.
+John Lamp lists over 800 active IS (and closely related) journals (2014).
+From this site we learn that ISJ is ranked as A* by ACPHIS (Australian Council of Professors and Heads of Information Systems) and also by ABDC (The Australian Business Deans’ Council).
+Another useful resource in relation to journal rankings is provided by AIS – see here.

-ISJ is included in the influential ‘basket’ of 6 top information systems journals in the field, identified by the AIS (Association of Information Systems) Senior Scholars, click here for details.
+ISJ is included in the influential ‘basket’ of 6 top information systems journals in the field, identified by the AIS (Association of Information Systems) Senior Scholars – see above.

 ISWorld provide a comparison table of six articles that have undertaken IS journal ranking studies.
 In one of these studies (Whitman, et al. 1999) the ISJ was ranked 16th out of 80 journals and the respondents in this survey were from 112 AACSB (American Association for Collegiate Schools of Business) accredited institutions.
 This placed the ISJ as the highest ranked non-US journal.
 Another of the studies ranked the ISJ 15th, and it was not part of the other four studies.